aykevl/dtsync/dtdiff/README.markdown

 permissions field may be added, making it `type/modtime/permissions/size` and `type/modtime/permissions`.
 The `type` field is an `f` for regular files or `d` for directores.
 Other types are added as appropriate. `modtime` is encoded in the RFC3339 format with nanoseconds and no timezone.
-Then follows the `replica` and `generation` where this file was last changed (where the fingerprint last changed).
+Then follows the `revision` with an index in the knowledge list (0 means this replica) and a generation where this file was last changed (where the fingerprint last changed).